pratiksanyaja1998/jsonsheet.com/content/pages/blog/json-sheet-mobile-app-will-soon.md

         - name: twitter:description
           value: Lorem ipsum dolor sit amet, consectetur adipiscing elit
         - name: twitter:image
-          value: images/blogs/json-seat-mobile-app-will-soon.png
+          value: images/blogs/json-sheet-mobile-app-will-soon.png
           relativeUrl: true
 layout: post
 ---
-## The Json Seat mobile app will soon be available in the App Store
+## The Json Sheet mobile app will soon be available in the App Store

 In a few days, the Jason Sheet app will come to Apple it.